Updated: June 4, 2022

 When you’re doing something that you love, it’s easy to be good at it.
 But it will require extra effort, sometimes to the point of giving up, to be great at it.

 In his book, Malcolm Gladwell wrote that it takes 10,000 hours to achieve greatness.
-So, if you spend 4 hours everyday at practicing a skill, then mastery will come in around seven years.
+So, if you spend 4 hours every day practicing a skill, then mastery will come in around seven years.

 Don’t stop at being above average and continuously learn how to become better at whatever you’ve chosen to do.